Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Statistical and legal limitations of the EPV

-Efficiency is a key concept used to justify the implementation of algorithmic tools.
-The idea beyond efficiency is that (1) data-driven solutions outperform humans and (2) can do task faster than humans.
-As \citeauthor{stone1997policy} defines: \begin{quote} Technical efficiency does not tell you where to go, only that you should arrive there with the least possible effort~\cite{wildavsky1989speaking}. [...]
-Efficiency is a comparative idea.
-It is a way of judging the merits of different ways of doing things.~\cite[p.~61]{stone1997policy} \end{quote}
+Efficiency is a concept employed to justify the deployment of algorithmic tools.
+The notion of efficiency posits that (1) data-driven solutions surpass human capabilities and (2) can complete tasks more rapidly than humans.
+However, as ~\cite{stone1997policy} argues: `efficiency does not tell you where to go [...].
+Efficiency is a comparative idea'.
+Therefore, the efficiency of algorithms ought to be scrutinised: efficiency for whom and for what purpose?
+The EPV was introduced in pursuit of efficiency:

-Efficiency is far from being an objective concept or measurement.
-Thus, algorithmic efficiency should be questioned: efficiency for whom and for what?
-The EPV and its following version the EPV-R were implemented for the sake of efficiency:

 \begin{quote} The scale proposed to predict severe violence risk against a partner seems effective (with satisfactory psychometric properties) and efficient (short and easy to apply) for the goal sought [...].
-This scale can be easily applied by personnel from the police, judicial, or social service settings, provided that they are sufficiently trained in its administration.~\cite[p.934]{echeburua2009assessing} \end{quote}
+This scale can be easily applied by personnel from the police, judicial, or social service settings, provided that they are sufficiently trained in its administration.~\cite[p.~934]{echeburua2009assessing} \end{quote}